-Site Ref.
-Site Address Site Source Indicative Site Size (ha) Site Type Site Type Neighbourhood Plan Site Assessment summary Suitable for Suitable for community- community led housing uses Antron Hill, where long views exist to the south and south-west across open countryside and to the neighbouring settlement of Penryn.
-The north-western field has a relatively prominent and elevated setting in the landscape, with medium to long views to the north of open countryside and eastwards to the village.
+Site 5 Site Ref.

+Church Road Site Address

+Cornwall Council owned land in Mabe parish identified by neighbourhoo d planning group Site Source

+Approx. 0.2 ha (AECOM estimate) Indicative Site Size (ha)

+Ni x Site Type

+Φ Indicative Site Capacity

+The site is currently in use as an informal recreational area for Spargo Court, sheltered housing for the elderly owned and administered by Cornwall Council.
+The site is adjacent to and connected to the built-up area of Mabe and is within reasonable proximity to local services and facilities.
+The site currently has no vehicular access; however, access could potentially be gained from Church Road and/or through a recent planning consent for housing abutting the site to the west.
+Access into the eastern section of the site (via Church Road) is potentially challenging given the relatively steep bank at this location, the speed of traffic on approach to the village, and the slight bend in the road limiting visibility.
+There is an existing footpath into the north eastern corner of the site (via Church Road).
+The site slopes uphill to the north-west (from Church Road) and therefore the northern half of the site has a relatively prominent and elevated setting than the existing built-up area, with long views to the south-east of open countryside.
+The eastwards to the village.
 The site slopes downhill to the north-east towards the village, with the north-eastern part of the site relatively screened by trees and vegetation and in a less visually prominent setting adjacent to the built-up edge.
-The site is within the Camsew Quarry and plant (H) mineral safeguarding area, where Policy 18 of the Local Plan and Policy MS1 of the Minerals Safeguarding DPD requires development to comply with specific criteria that would not impact on a working quarry.
-Due to the ongoing commercial and mineral extraction uses of the site, environmental health impacts (contamination, dust pollution and noise) need to be considered for development proposals would need to not conflict with mineral related uses of the site.
+The site is within the Carnsew Quarry and plant (H) mineral safeguarding area and the BS18 Trenoweth Quarry mineral safeguarding DPD requires development to comply with specific criteria that would not impact on a working quarry.
+Due to the ongoing commercial and mineral extraction uses of the site, environmental health impacts (contamination, dust pollution and noise) need to be considered for development proposals on parts of the site abutting the quarry.
+Likewise, non-mineral development proposals would need to not conflict with mineral related uses of the site.
 On this basis and in accordance with Policy: MS1 of the Minerals Safeguarding DPD, the site is potentially suitable for uses that are compatible and non-conflicting with the current mineral uses of the site.
 The northern part of the site is potentially suitable for commercial uses compatible with quarry uses, with a small area of the site between Antron Manor and the quarry and an appropriate distance from quarry use emissions (dust, noise and vibration) suitable for affordable housing, subject to availability and identified constraints being mitigated with regard to mineral safeguarding and associated environmental health concerns.
-Site 5 Land west of Church Road Cornwall Council owned land in Mabe parish identified by neighbourhood planning group Approx. 0.2 ha (AECOM estimate) Mix The site is currently in use as an informal recreational area for Spargo Court, sheltered housing for the elderly owned and administered by Cornwall Council.
-The site is adjacent to and connected to the built-up area of Mabe and is within reasonable proximity to local services and facilities.
-The site currently has no vehicular access; however, access could potentially be gained from Church Road and/or through a recent planning consent for housing abutting the site to the west.
-Access into the eastern
+Neighbourhood Plan Site Assessment summary

+Suitable for community-led housing

+Suitable for community uses